OpenSPP/documentation/docs/learn/social_registry.md

 3. **Dynamic Data Collection**: OpenSPP addresses both chronic and transient poverty through dynamic data collection, essential for identifying households affected by sudden economic or personal changes.

 4. **Enhanced Interoperability**: OpenSPP is particularly strong in its interoperability capabilities.
-The initial focus will be on integrating with {term}`civil registration` and Vital Statistics (CRVS) and national ID systems to pull data, forming a foundational layer for efficient data management and verification in the Social Registry context.
+The initial focus will be on integrating with {term}`Civil Registration and Vital Statistics` (CRVS) and national ID systems to pull data, forming a foundational layer for efficient data management and verification in the Social Registry context.

 5. **Governance and Accountability**: OpenSPP supports essential governance and accountability features, ensuring data integrity, privacy, and responsiveness to grievances and monitoring needs.